apollographql/apollo-client/.changeset/nice-worms-juggle.md

 "@apollo/client": patch
 ---

-Ensure `fetchMore` does not write to the cache when using a query with a `no-cache` fetch policy.
+Fix issue where `fetchMore` would write it's result data to the cache when using it with a `no-cache` fetch policy.